Eclipse TD712z Mk2

 And the sound?
 Well, to our ears (we had the first production units in the UK!), there’s more bass, more high treble, and even more depth, detail, and that extraordinary Eclipse immediacy and presence.
 As with the originals, the TD712z Mk 2 has become one of our reference speakers here at Cool Gales.
 Magical.

-Available in semi-matt silver (limited stock) or piano black.
+Available only in piano black.

 Sorry, this item is not available for online order.